CFCIfe/BlackJack-Dapp/workshop.md

 transfer(balance()).to(Alice);
 ```

 At this point, we are almost ready to complete our program and make it so that we can run it.
 You've probably noticed that in our samples, the variables  `aliceCardsVisible`, `bobCardsTotal`, `bobCardsVisible`, `aliceCardsTotal` and `aliceFinalCards` are undefined.
 We'll handle that next.

 ## **Interaction Introduction**

 Next we need to insert the appropriate calls to interact.

 In our program this means defining `aliceCardsVisible`, `bobCardsTotal`, `bobCardsVisible`, `aliceCardsTotal` and `aliceFinalCards`

-insert **interact** calls to the frontend into the program

-Here is what we did:
+To insert **interact** calls to the frontend into the program, here is what we did:

 ```javascript
 "reach 0.1";